Bioavailability of Protein Powder

 For all practical purposes, the takeaways to consider from this article include -

-- Assessing a whey protein product for quality will always encompass the source of origin and the processing.
+• Assessing a whey protein product for quality will always encompass the source of origin and the processing method.

-- Bioavailability scores assigned to protein sources are indirect measurements.
-The scoring projections onto human digestive systems stem from experiments performed on pigs and rats.
+• Bioavailability scores assigned to protein sources are indirect measurements.
+The scoring projections onto human digestive systems stem from experiments performed on animals.

 Bioavailable Whey Protein Isolate